ethereum/consensus-specs/specs/phase1/validator.md

 ## Beacon chain validator assignments

 Beacon chain validator assignments to beacon committees and beacon block proposal are unchanged from Phase 0.
 See the [Phase 0 validator guide](../phase0/validator.md#validator-assignments) for details.

+### Lookahead

+Lookahead for beacon committee assignments operates in the same manner as Phase 0, but committee members must join a shard block pubsub topic in addition to the committee attestation topic.o

+Specifically _after_ finding stable peers of attestation subnets (see Phase 0) a validator should:
+* Let `shard = compute_shard_from_committee_index(committe_index)`
+* Subscribe to the pubsub topic `shard_{shard}_shard_block` (attestation subnet peers should have this topic available).

 ## Beacon chain responsibilities